THEA - Theatre

 Provides practical experience in the organization and presentation of plays in the School of Performing Arts production program.
 Students work specifically in the organization and practice of theatre management.
 Repeatable for credit.
 This is a Kansas Systemwide Transfer Course.

 THEA 180D.
-Practicum: Performance (1).
+Introduction to Acting Repertoire (1).

 Practical application course.
 Students perform a role for public presentation on stage, in film or in an audio show.
 Repeatable for a total of 2 credit hours.
 This is a Kansas Systemwide Transfer Course.